9dots/9dots.io-pages/Or0XrN7.md

 ---

 ## Lesson Overview
 In their [Minecraft Day 1](http://www.9dots.io/9dots/OqtrDDl) students built shelters for survival.
-In this lesson, students will gain the skills needed to mine and construct basic essentials including minerals, household items, wood, etc. A link for the crafting guide is listed below.
+Now that shelters are built, students will now gain the skills required to build tools and various survival resources.
+A link for the crafting guide is listed below.
 [Crafting Guide](http://www.minecraft-crafting.net/)

 ## Setup